pviotti/abstore/README.md

         Members addresses
 ```

-To start a local cluster of 3 nodes launch the following commands in different shells:
+To start a local cluster of 3 nodes use the following commands in different shells:

 ```bash
 sbt "run -r zab -d /tmp/kvs/m1 -a localhost:9091 --bootstrap"